Mathews2115/AutoDashFrontEnd/readme.md

-# Quick How-To Raspberry Pi 4 Dashboard setup.
+# Quick How-To Raspberry Pi 4 Digital Dashboard setup.

 **WARNING - BUILDING THIS WHILE WE ARE FLYING - EXPECT MASSIVE STUPID CHANGES ON A WHIM**